-In the first answer, the word "helped" is vague.
+Let's dig in to see why the second response is more powerful.
+To start, the word "helped" (which is seen in the first response) is vague.
 To an interviewer, this could mean that you presented a list of powerful ideas—but it could also signify that you were a near-silent participant on a conference call to discuss the campaign.
-The second option removes the vague verb ("helped"), replacing it with a more active option.
+The second option uses a more active verb—a person generating ideas is deeply involved in the project.
 Plus, powerful adjectives are added; not only did you come up with ideas, but they were good ones!

 Your words during an interview convey an impression of you and your abilities.
 Make it a positive one.
 As you practice for your next interview, keep word choice in mind.
 Here are five broad types of words and phrases to integrate into your interview answers.